 Course Time Limit

 The time limit for the half marathon is four hours.
-However, in order to complete the race faster than the roads are being re-opened to vehicular traffic, all half marathon participants must be able to maintain a pace of 13:45 per mile or faster over the first nine miles of the course.
+However, in order to complete the race faster than the roads are being re-opened to vehicular traffic, all half marathon participants must be able to maintain a pace of 13:45 per mile or faster over the first eight miles of the course.
 Any half marathoners finishing after the four hour time limit will not be scored as official finishers.